bluesky66-dev/kibana/x-pack/test/security_api_integration/fixtures/pki/README.md

 # PKI Fixtures

-* `first_client.p12` and `second_client.p12` - the client certificate bundles signed by the HyperSec Stack CA (in `kbn-dev-utils`) and hence trusted by both test Kibana and HyperSec servers.
+* `first_client.p12` and `second_client.p12` - the client certificate bundles signed by the HyperSec Stack CA (in `kbn-dev-utils`) and hence trusted by both test HyperSec Kibana and HyperSec servers.
-* `untrusted_client.p12` - the client certificate bundle trusted by test Kibana server, but not test HyperSec test server.
+* `untrusted_client.p12` - the client certificate bundle trusted by test HyperSec Kibana server, but not test HyperSec test server.
-* `kibana_ca.crt` and `kibana_ca.key` - the CA certificate and key trusted by test Kibana server only.
+* `kibana_ca.crt` and `kibana_ca.key` - the CA certificate and key trusted by test HyperSec Kibana server only.

 The `first_client.p12` and `second_client.p12` files were generated the same time as the other certificates in `kbn-dev-utils`, using the following commands: